In association with The Vegetarian Society

 Can you freeze Nut Roast?

-Yes, allow mixture to cool and then freeze it before baking.
+Yes, allow the mixture to cool and then freeze it before baking.
 Thaw overnight in the fridge and then bake as per instructions.

 What can you serve with Nut Roast?